tlberglund/pico-freertos-example/README.md

 ## That Debugging Life

+### USB Method

+If you haven't spent $10 on the debug module or don't want to solder pins onto your board or have some other reason known only to yourself, you can absolutely load code and see debug output with nothing more than a USB cable.
+Yes, it's a mini USB connector on the board.
+Stay angry about that.

 1. Plug the Pico board into a USB port on your computer using a USB Mini cable you found in the box of cables that you keep around in case you need them. _See, there's a reason you have those!_
 2. Wait, make sure you held down the BOOTSEL button on the Pico before you plugged it in.
 You'll need to do this every time before you load code into it.
 I don't like it any more than you do, but the sense of vindication you had when you found that cable makes it all worth it.
 3. Run the build (see above).